pletzer/collab_workflow/README.md

  4. When the changes are ready to be merged to the project master branch:
     (a) merge the master branch of the project repo to the current branch on which you're working (to pick up any changes since the branch split from project master): `git merge https://github.com/pletzer/collab_workflow master`

-    **Tortoisegit:** This needs to be done the first time.
-We need tp set up merging from the master branch with the following steps:
+    **Tortoisegit:** To merge from the master repo, some initial extra steps need to be done initially (after which it's there forever).
+We need to set up merging from the master branch with the following steps:

     ![Merge 1](merge1.png)
     ![Merge 2](merge2.png)